 Every undergraduate student is allocated a Personal Tutor.
 Personal Tutors have an important role within the overall framework for supporting students and their personal development at the University.
-The role is crucial in helping students to take ownership of their personal development planning (PDP), to make effective use of the resources and opportunities provided by the University and to assimilate learning that is acquired across the whole of the student experience.

 The Personal Tutor should provide a first point of contact between student and academic departments, be available for consultation at reasonable times, and where appropriate refer the student for specialised advice.